|Of Love & Hope

 I loved meeting Pixie,

-Who tried to help me find my room, and in our search, I told her that
+Who tried to help me find my room, and in our search, I told

 I loved the hilarious story that she had written, named: